Getting Started with Cowork

 Step 2: Enable Cowork Mode

-Switch to Cowork mode when you want Claude to work with files.
+Select the Cowork tab when you want Claude to work with files on your computer.
 You'll know you're in Cowork mode when you see the folder access panel.

 Step 3: Grant Folder Access